techwizzdom/dromba/src/blog-posts/creators-business-model.md

 ## Creators actually don’t have an unlimited amount of money

 Let me tell you something: creators must live.
 They must eat, drink, buy clothes.
-They need to pay for rent, buy equipment, booking shooting places, try expensive experiences/products for adding them to content, and so many other things.
+They need to pay for rent, buy equipment, book shooting places, try expensive experiences/products for adding them to content, and so many other things.

 Obviously, money is needed for it.